 In some divorce cases where spousal support is relevant, this aspect can lead to extensive conflict which will not only extend the time and financial commitment required for the divorce, but it can also leave you emotionally drained.
 Instead, you can benefit from calling Portland ME divorce attorney Susan M. Schultz today.
 At our firm, we’ll give your case the fullest attention and a compassionate ear, while vigorously litigating with your interests at the forefront of our legal strategy.

-For a free consultation with Portland ME divorce attorney Susan Schultz, call our Portland law firm today at (207) 210-6555.
+To speak with Portland ME divorce attorney Susan Schultz, call our Portland law firm today at (207) 210-6555.